IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nerfed Rioter's Glove: Has been moved further into progression again (hardmode => post-early hardmode SGAmod bosses)

--Nerfed Tactical SMG Rifle: damage lowered to 25 (from 28)
+-Nerfed Tactical SMG Rifle: damage lowered to 25 (from 28), one less bullet is fired per shot

 -Nerfed Terra Trident: Damage lowered to 38 from 50